Get Your Family Dispute Case Packet — Private, Fast, Affordable

 - Less adversarial: The informal and cooperative nature of arbitration helps reduce emotional strain.

-- Community familiarity: Local arbitrators familiar with community dynamics can provide culturally sensitive resolutions.
+- Community familiarity: Local arbitrators familiar at a local employer can provide culturally sensitive resolutions.

 - Privacy: Arbitration hearings are private, protecting family confidentiality.